 Nash Hall is home to some of the best views on campus of Bellingham Bay, which is particularly stunning as the sun sets and the sky is ablaze with color.
 Nash has a great sense of community and a dedicated staff, who work hard to facilitate an enriching, inclusive, involved and fun community.

 Nash Hall has an active Hall Council and there are numerous social and educational programs each year.
 The largest of these is Piccadilly, a formal dance open to the entire Western community, which Nash hosts in conjunction with Mathes Hall.

 Elective Living Environments

-ALCOHOL-FREE: The first four floors of Nash are designated as alcohol-free, for students who make a commitment to refrain from using or supporting the use of alcohol while in residence.
+ALCOHOL-FREE: The first three floors of Nash are designated as alcohol-free, for students who make a commitment to refrain from using or supporting the use of alcohol while in residence.
 This type of environment gives students an opportunity to live with others who have made a similar commitment.

 Typical Student Room

 Building Floor Plans